neekey/react-url-aware-search-list/README.md

 this will make sure the list result always align with the page URL.

-Except for how we also need to be clear about when to load the list:
+In addition, we also need to be clear when to load the list:

 - when the page first loads
 - when the page URL query changes